railsbridge-boston/railsbridge-boston/views/blog/2012_nov_recap_text.markdown

 * [Redhat](http://www.redhat.com)
 * [SIPB @ MIT](http://sipb.mit.edu/)

-We would also like to thank Andrew Farrell Lauren McLean for helping us get such a great venue at MIT and for arranging such excellent food service for the workshop.
+We would also like to thank Andrew Farrell and Lauren McLean for helping us get such a great venue at MIT and for arranging such excellent food service for the workshop.